We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Many people are unaware they have prediabetes or diabetes until they experience health problems.
 Understanding the warning signs and regularly testing are ways of safeguarding your health from the severe health complications of diabetes.

 It’s worth knowing that you can now buy at-home diabetes testing kits to monitor your blood glucose with A1C testing.
 Depending on your results, you can then consult a doctor.
+Keep in mind that these tests cannot determine or diagnose if you have diabetes.
+It only reads your blood sugar levels.
+Be sure to consult with your healthcare professional about your results, especially if you don’t understand them.

 If you’re concerned that you’re at risk for diabetes, here are some of the most common causes and symptoms.